Harris thinks college 'degree requirements' are 'unnecessary' but still wants taxpayers to pay for others' worth-less diplomas

 A Gallup poll released on July 11, 2023, found that “Americans’ confidence in higher education has fallen to 36%, sharply lower than in two prior readings in 2015 (57%) and 2018 (48%).”

 “There’s been a big backlash against expensive 4-year colleges whereas trade schools or apprenticeships are on the rise.
-Men, especially white men, are much more likely to enter the trades or enter the technology industry, where a degree also isn’t required,” Athena Kan, the CEO of Dreambound, told Newsweek this December.
+Men, especially white men, are much more likely to enter the trades or enter the technology industry, where a degree also isn’t required,” Athena Kan, the CEO of Dreambound, told Newsweek in December.

 The trend also seems to have spread to the private sector, with a 2023 study allegedly showing that many companies have either stopped requiring applicants to possess a college degree or were planning to do so in the future.